Tylerus/Tylerus.github.io/_posts/2025-01-01-Albums-Listening.md

 3. Songs in the Key Of Life
 4. Blue Rev
 5. Highway 61 Revisited
+6. I never loved a man the way I loved you
+6. Magic
-6. Rumours
+7. Rumours
-7. Blood On The Tracks
+8. Blood On The Tracks
+9. Andy Warhol

 ***
 ### On Deck (have not listened to yet, and in no special order)
 #### *Got an album you want to add?
 Reach out, and I'll probably add it.*
-I never loved a man the way I loved you - Aretha franklin The banana album - velvet underground
 Enter the wu tang - wu tang clan
 Are you experienced - jimi hendrix
 Something from Ween